Lansinoh Moms' Club

 1. Create your own space

 One tip for breastfeeding moms we always suggest is finding the time to create a calm space (ideally in the bedroom and one in a living space) in your house for nursing before baby arrives.
 It will make the world of difference to have a serene and relaxing environment when you’re sleep deprived!
 We suggest finding (and testing!) a comfortable nursing chair, setting up an area with a basket that can hold your nursing supplies and ensuring you have a table nearby to set your water, burp cloth, lanolin ointment and phone or book on.
 A relaxing playlist helps create a ritual for both you and baby and can soothe anxious minds.

 2. Make yourself comfortable

 Comfort is key when you are breastfeeding!
-You’ll be wearing nursing bras around the clock (they are especially helpful at night to keep nursing pads in place) so invest in a few soft and comfortable nursing bras.
+You’ll be wearing nursing bras around the clock (they are especially helpful at night to keep your Stay Dry Disposable Nursing Breast Pads in place) so invest in a few soft and comfortable nursing bras.
 Every new mom needs a nursing wardrobe for wearing around the house - the first few weeks especially this will come in so handy when you don’t have the chance to think about what to wear.
 And of course you’ll need to consider adding a few pieces of nursing-friendly options to your wardrobe to wear out of the house.
 We love this tank that you can also wear during pregnancy and layer a cardigan over in cooler months.

 A nursing pillow is also very helpful to find a comfortable position when you’re first getting the hang of breastfeeding - and this versatile style is the perfect size, allowing you to use it in a variety of positions.